-Welcome to a new seminar series on the topic of Biomedical Engineering!
+Welcome to the seminar series on the topic of Biomedical Engineering!

 This seminar series is brought to you by the Division of Biomedical Engineering, Dept. Materials Science and Engineering and MedTech Science & Innovation Centre, with the aim of bringing together people at UU and beyond with an interest in biomedical engineering and to share news on the research that is going on across the university in this area.

 The seminars will run during lunch time on the second Thursday of every month during term time and all are welcome to attend, in physical or digital format.
 A lunch sandwich will be served for those that attend in person.
 You can find more information about the individual seminars below.

 Upcoming Seminar: 2 February 2023

 - When: 2nd February @12:00-13:00 (CET)

 - Where: In person (Å80109) or on Zoom (https://uu-se.zoom.us/j/62953800151)